-1 Introduction
+1. Introduction

-In his 2013 Nobel Memorial Prize in Economics Sciences lecture, Lars Peter Hansen notes: "Part of a meaningful quantitative analysis is to look at models and try to figure out their deficiencies and the ways in which they can be improved."
+In his 2013 Nobel Memorial Prize in Economics Sciences lecture, Lars Peter Hansen notes: 'Part of a meaningful quantitative analysis is to look at models and try to figure out their deficiencies and the ways in which they can be improved.'
 Rare, extreme events, such as the COVID-19 pandemic, produce significant outliers in macroeconomic data, which in turn impede inference from many econometric models.
 Several studies propose different strategies of accounting for the impact of such events on key variables used in vector autoregressions (VARs), the workhorse of modern macro-econometric modelling.
 For instance, Lenza and Primiceri (2020) propose a method of re-scaling the standard deviations of shock volatilities during the months associated with the most substantial movements in macroeconomic indicators brought by the pandemic.
-Other methods put forward to reliably estimate and produce forecasts from VAR models incorporating the most recent data include accounting for threshold effects in the model (Chudik et al., 2020) or adopting a time-varying stochastic volatility model for the VAR residuals (Carriero et al., 2021).
+Other methods put forward to reliably estimate and produce forecasts from VAR models incorporating the most recent data that include accounting for threshold effects in the model (Chudik et al. 2020) or adopting a time-varying stochastic volatility model for the VAR residuals (Carriero et al. 2021).

-This paper examines the economic impact of the United Kingdom's decision to leave the European Union (EU) in June 2016 and its eventual departure in December 2020 through the lens of economic policy uncertainty (EPU).
-The econometric issues outlined above are particularly pertinent in the context of this question, as undertaking such analysis requires one to reliably separate the economic influence of the COVID-19 pandemic from that of leaving the single market.
-To that end, we base our study on two Bayesian VAR models.
-The first model accounts for the outliers in the UK macroeconomic and financial data due to the pandemic.
-The second is a non-linear model which incorporates stochastic volatility and distinguishes between periods of high and low economic policy uncertainty.
+This paper examines the economic impact of the UK's decision to leave the European Union (EU) in June 2016 and its eventual departure in December 2020 through the lens of economic policy uncertainty (EPU).
+The econometric issues outlined above are particularly pertinent in the context of this question, as undertaking such analysis requires one to reliably account for the economic influence of the COVID-19 pandemic in order to examine the effects of leaving the single market.
+To that end, we base our study on two Bayesian VAR models utilising the most recently developed techniques which serve to minimise the impact of the pandemic-induced outliers in macroeconomic and financial time series on the robustness of inference from VAR models.
+The first model accounts for the outliers in the UK macroeconomic and financial data due to the pandemic using the rescaling method proposed by Lenza and Primiceri (2020).
+The second is a non-linear model which incorporates